Music Was Part Of Growing Up

 Doris Day

-Doris Mary Anne von Kappelhoff (born April 3, 1922)[1] is an American singer, actress, and animal welfare advocate known as Doris Day.
+Doris Mary Anne von Kappelhoff (born April 3, 1922) was an American singer, actress, and animal welfare advocate known as Doris Day.
 Able to sing, dance, and play comedy and dramatic roles, she became one of the biggest box-office stars.
 Day has 39 films to her credit, over 75 hours of television and as one of the most prolific recording artists in history, has recorded over 650 songs.
 She is an Academy Award nominee, as well as a Golden Globe and Grammy Award winner.
 She is currently the top ranking female box-office star of all time according to the annual Quigley Publishing poll's "All-Time Number One Stars" list, ranking #6 of the top ten of mostly male stars (the only other female on the list is Shirley Temple.)

 Connie Francis